Infinite Volume and Infinite Injectivity Radius: Confined subgroups of semisimple groups

 \begin{defn} Let $G=G_1\times\cdots\times G_n$ be a connected semisimple Lie group with simple factors $G_i$.
 Let $\Gamma\le G$ be a discrete subgroup.
 We will say that $\Gamma$ is {\it uniformly irreducible} if there are: \begin{itemize} \item a compact density tester $D_i$ for $G/G_i$ for $i=1,\ldots,n$ \item a compact set $B\subset G$ \end{itemize} such that for every $g\in G$ and $i$, the projection of the finite set $\gC^g\cap B$ to $G/G_i$ admits two points $\gc_i^1,\gc_i^2$ such that $(\gc_i^1,\gc_i^2)\in D_i$. \end{defn}

-\begin{rem} Obviously a uniformly irreducible subgroup is uniformly slim.
+\begin{rem} Obviously a uniformly irreducible subgroup is confined.
 It is easy to check that every irreducible lattice in $G$ is uniformly irreducible.
 It is also not hard to check that a nontrivial normal subgroup of a uniform irreducible lattice is uniformly irreducible. \end{rem}

 \begin{thm} Let $G=G_1\times\cdots\times G_n,~n\ge 2$ be a connected centre-free semisimple Lie group without compact factors and suppose that at least one of the simple factors of $G$ has Kazhdan's property (T).
 Let $\Lambda$ be a discrete subgroup of $G$.
 Then $\Lambda$ is uniformly irreducible if and only if $\Lambda$ is an irreducible lattice in $G$. \end{thm}